JetBrains/intellij-micropython/README.md

 * Name the <em>Run/Debug Configuration</em> and hit <em>OK</em> or <em>Apply</em>

-### Create Run Configurations for individual files
+### Create run configurations for individual files

 * Right click on the file and select <em>"Create Flash ..."</em>

     ![Quick Configuration Creation](media/create-config.png)

 ### Flash non-python files

 * Currently non-python files do not display in the <em>"Run/Debug Configurations"</em> file picker although they do display in the Project Navigator.
-* Non-python files can be uploaded to the board by manually typing the required filename/path components into the <em>"Path:"</em> dialog.
+* Non-python files can be uploaded to the board by manually typing the required filename/path components into the
+  <em>"Path:"</em> dialog.
-* it is easier to select a python file in the same directory as the file to be uploaded using the file picker and then manually edit the filename.
-  This ensures that the path component of the file to be uploaded is correct.
+* It is easier to select a python file in the same directory as the file to be uploaded using the file picker and then manually edit the filename.
+This ensures that the path component of the file to be uploaded is correct
 * Note that when flashing an entire project using the technique above, ALL files are uploaded to the device, including non-python files.
 This is the reason the <em>.idea</em> directory should be excluded from the project structure.

     ![Non-python File Upload](media/json-upload.png)